God Has a Past

 For more information, see:

-- Bob Enyart's Summit Clock Experiment 2.0: Time is Absolute -- A Layman Questions Gravitational Time Dilation
+- Bob Enyart's Summit Clock Experiment 2.0: Time is Absolute -- A Layman Questions Gravitational Time Dilation.
+Related: Is time really a dimension of space?
+See phys.org 2012, Physics Essays 2012, and ResearchGate 2015.

-- KGOV producer Will's fast-moving Open Theism Debate with Jaltus
+- KGOV producer Will Duffy's fast-moving Open Theism Debate with Jaltus

-- Bob Enyart's debates with Dr. Larry Bray: Is Calvinism Biblical? and Is the Future Settled or Open?
-(The host for both of these, David New, removed these debates from his site; we've rescued the first and put it back online, and Lord-willing we'll recover the second one and get it online before March 2013).
+- Bob Enyart's debates with Dr. Larry Bray, president of The North American Reformed Seminary: Is Calvinism Biblical? and Is the Future Settled or Open?
+(The host for both of these, David New, removed these debates from his site so they've recently been made available again by TheologyOnline.com and opentheism.org.)

-- Check out these DVDs at our KGOV Store: Chosen, Open Theism, Predestination & Free Will (or audio), and a P&FW Debate.
+- Check out these DVD/downloads at our KGOV Store: Chosen, Open Theism, Predestination & Free Will (or audio), and a P&FW Debate.

 - Call 1-800-8Enyart (836-9278) and talk to us about which of our DVDs, books, or audio teachings may interest you!

-Addendum: We human beings have difficulty thinking even about the more simplistic aspects of time.
-Consider these corrections to two other popular misconceptions.
+Addendum: We human beings have difficulty thinking even about simple aspects of time.
+Consider these corrections to four other popular misconceptions.

-Misconception 1: Measurement of time equals time itself.
+Misconception 2: Measurement of time equals time itself.
 Simply pointing out this nearly ubiquitous error should suffice to correct it.
-Secular folks and believers alike frequently assume this non sequitur with Christians suggesting that there could be no time prior to the Earth's orbit or it's rotation, with their confusion resulting from an assumption that if man possessed no scale then there could be no mass, or no ruler then there could be no length, or no speedometer then there could be no velocity, or no clock then there could be no time.
-The measurement of something does not equate to the thing itself and neither does the the ability or lack thereof to measure something equate to the thing itself.
+Secular folks and believers alike frequently assume this non sequitur with Christians suggesting that there could be no time prior to the Earth's orbit or its rotation.
+Their confusion equates to the claim that if man possessed no ruler then there could be no length, or no scale there could be no gravity, or no speedometer then no velocity, so no clock, no time.
+Thoughtlessness abounds.
+The measurement of something does not equate to the thing itself and neither does the ability or lack thereof to measure something equate to the thing itself.